Dreaker75/re-emerald/README.md

  - Petalburg Gym's doors can now be opened just by walking like the rest of the doors
  - Fixed the bug that caused the Mart Employee in Oldale Town to walk through the Shop's wall and into a tree under certain circumstances
  - Scientist in Devon Corp that revives the Fossils can now revive Kanto Fossils, and no longer requires talking to someone else or leaving the room to claim the Pokemon.
+ - Using a PP Up or PP Max no longer returns you to the bag after using them or when trying to use them in a move with maxed out PP.
  - ADDED VERSION NUMBER TO THE MAIN MENU TO EASILY KNOW THE CURRENT VERSION OF THE GAME

 # Future changes